 Vacation rental forums are a great place to get insights into the structure, operations, and management of a short-term rental business.
-Forums are also an excellent way for new hosts or managers to learn from more experienced counterparts.
+Forums are also an excellent way for new hosts or managers to learn from more experienced peers.
 But as we’ll see below, vacation rental owner forums are an old thing.
 Nowadays, it’s all about Facebook and Linkedin.

-Old-fashioned forums are fading away
+Old-fashioned Airbnb host forums are fading away

 While online forums were once excellent mediums for sharing information and receiving support, that’s no longer the case.
-Compared to the alternative (Facebook and Linkedin groups), many of them are outdated and clunky.
+Compared to the alternatives (Facebook and Linkedin groups), many of them are outdated and clunky.
 Plus, forums operate as standalone sites.
 So you’ll have to register and keep track of log-in and passwords for what will feel like 1000s of sites.
 On the other hand, with Facebook and Linkedin, you get a huge amount of curated content delivered straight to your feed.
 No logins, and you can keep track of the discussions on mobile too.

 Still, this one forum is worth looking into